godotengine/godot-docs/tutorials/3d/shadow_mapping.rst

 one is to use DPSM (Dual Paraboloid Shadow Mapping).
 This technique is fast, but it requires DISCARD to be used (which makes it not very usable on mobile).
-DPSM can also look rather bad if the geometry is not tesselated enough, so more vertices might be neccesary if it doesnt'r look tight.
+DPSM can also look rather bad if the geometry is not tesselated enough, so more vertices might be necessary if it doesnt'r look tight.
 The second option is to simply not use a shadow map, and use a shadow cubemap.
 This is faster, but requires six passes to render all directions and is not supported on the current (GLES2) renderer.